MarvyGithub/Predictive-Modeling-of-Salary-Determinants-Using-Regularized-Regression/README.md

 👉 Indicates strong predictive performance and good generalization.

 💡 Key Insights
-Location is the most influential factor in salary determination Certain job roles significantly increase earning potential Larger companies tend to offer higher salaries
+Location is the most influential factor in salary determination, Certain job roles significantly increase earning potential, Larger companies tend to offer higher salaries,
-Higher education levels are associated with higher pay The number of skills alone is not a strong predictor
+Higher education levels are associated with higher pay, The number of skills alone is not a strong predictor

 ⚠️ Limitations
-Encoded categorical features reduce interpretability The dataset may be highly structured, influencing model performance Real-world salary variation may include unobserved factors
+Encoded categorical features reduce interpretability, The dataset may be highly structured, influencing model performance, Real-world salary variation may include unobserved factors

+🚀 Future Improvements
+Restore original categorical labels for better interpretability Experiment with other models (e.g., Lasso, Random Forest) Incorporate additional real-world features
+Deploy as a simple web application

 🚀 Conclusion
 The model demonstrates strong predictive capability and highlights key drivers of salary.
 While results are robust, further work could improve interpretability and incorporate additional real-world variables.